zhangyk8/sconce-scms/README.md

 [4] Y. Zhang and Y.-C. Chen (2021).
 Kernel Smoothing, Mean Shift, and Their Learning Theory with Directional Data. *Journal of Machine Learning Research*, **22**(154), 1-92.

 [5] Y. Zhang and Y.-C. Chen (2022).
 Linear convergence of the subspace constrained mean shift algorithm: from Euclidean to directional data. *Information and Inference: A Journal of the IMA*, iaac005, [https://doi.org/10.1093/imaiai/iaac005](https://doi.org/10.1093/imaiai/iaac005).

+[6] Y. Zhang and Y.-C. Chen (2021).
+Mode and ridge estimation in euclidean and directional product spaces: A mean shift approach. *arXiv preprint arXiv:2110.08505*.